 This digital interaction information explores how residents are (or are not) digitally interacting with various community institutions.
-This information is helpful for guiding and developing the digital strategy and online presence of these entities in the community.
+This information is helpful for guiding and developing the digital strategy and online presence of these entities.
 The chart on the following page shows the average frequency with which residents digitally interact with different community sectors.

-While digital interaction is a personal choice, for those completely without or with restricted access to the internet, those who cannot afford a connection, those without the skills to use the internet, and those with limited awareness of the opportunities afforded by the internet, their opportunity to make such a personal choice is severely limited.
+While digital interaction is a personal choice, for those completely without access to the internet, those with restricted access, those who cannot afford a connection, those without the skills to use the internet, and those with limited awareness of the opportunities afforded by the internet, their chance to make such a personal choice is severely limited.

-Digital Interactions Continued
+Digital Interactions (Continued)